jeff06/CentrisApiHomeBrew/README.md

 ## How to generate the payload
 On the centris website

-0) There is an image at the end with the steps
+- There is an image at the end with the steps
-1) Input all of your search criteria *BUT DO NOT PRESS SEARCH*
+- Input all of your search criteria *BUT DO NOT PRESS SEARCH*
-2) Press F12, go into the Sources tab and on the left expend -> top -> www.centris.ca -> js -> and click on property.js
+- Press F12, go into the Sources tab and on the left expend -> top -> www.centris.ca -> js -> and click on property.js
-3) Pretty-print inside the browser
+- Pretty-print inside the browser
-4) and on line 1481 place a break point.
+- On line 1481 place a break point.
 We need to see the content of the "t" variable.
-  i) if the centris code change and the line number is not valid, just search for "UseGeographyShapes" and get the returned value at the end
+  - if the centris code change and the line number is not valid, just search for "UseGeographyShapes" and get the returned value at the end
-5) copie de content of the variable
+- Copie de content of the variable
-  i) When the code stop on the break point, in the console type JSON.stringify(t);
+  - When the code stop on the break point, in the console type JSON.stringify(t);
-7) The payload must be built this way ->
+- The payload must be built this way ->
 {
   "query": {
   *INSERT THE VARIABLE PAYLOAD*